snailQH/RenameCHGenomicsFilename/README.md

 </code></pre>

 ##### 4. run the app directly:
-In this way, you can remove the barcode from all the `*.fastq.gz`files in the current and sub directory.
+You can remove the barcode from all the `*.fastq.gz`files in the current and sub directory via the following commands.
 <pre><code>RenameCHGenomicsFilename.exe	//in windows os
 ./RenameCHGenomicsFilename	//in linux os
 </code></pre>